rust-lang/reference/src/expressions/method-call-expr.md

 corresponding to a struct or a trait.
 "Extension" means a candidate gathered by considering [methods on traits] in scope.

+Each of these searches looks for [visible] candidates where the method name matches.

 These searches contribute to list of all the candidate methods found;
 separate lists are maintained for the inherent and extension candidates.
-Only [visible] candidates are included.

 ## Picking a method from the candidates